 Did you know that all Washington State high school students will be required to get the Varicella (chickenpox) vaccine?
-Starting this fall (2016-2017 school year), all students 9th through 12th grade will be required to have two doses of the vaccine before they begin school.
+All students 9th through 12th grade are required to have two doses of the vaccine before they begin school.
 Some of these students will already be prepared because in 2015, Washington state required all students in kindergarten-8th grade to get two doses of varicella vaccine.
 For students who have already received both doses, no additional dose is needed.

 The varicella vaccine can help prevent young adults from getting chickenpox which can have serious complications for teenagers.
 Beyond the chickenpox illness, people who have been infected are also at risk for developing shingles later in life.

-Students in grades 9-12 will be required to do ONE of the following:
+Students in grades 9-12 are required to do ONE of the following:

 - Provide documentation of the dates their 2 doses of varicella vaccine were received on their Certificate of Immunization Status (CIS) form.